Healthtech Marketing Podcast: Simple Approaches To Complex Strategies, Adam Rosenberg, Director of Marketing, RXRevu

 - Qualified Leads.

-Adam further explains that that RXRevu leverage the data for its advertising on LinkedIn.
+Adam again clarifies that that RXRevu leverage the data for its advertising on LinkedIn.

 In the podcast, he details some of the performance indicators that assist them in determining which campaigns to allocate more resources to.